-"Very satisfactory for a shakedown cruise," Daniel said.
+"Verysatisfactory for a shakedown cruise," Daniel said.
 He lifted his helmet and rubbed his fingers through his fine blond hair with a pleased expression.
-"Aside for those three 70-foot spars fracturing at the central weld, that is, and that just meant we had to fish the others from that batch."
+"Aside from those three seventy-foot spars fracturing at the central weld, that is, and that just meant we had to fish the others from that batch."